GabrielJDavila/fitnessjournal/README.md

 # fitnessjournal
  Fitness journal app.
-Create exercises, log workouts to meet your goals!
+Create exercises, log workouts, and track your progress to meet your goals!